 2. Make art with a small ‘a’

 Whatever your art, craft or hobby, take a break and try something new.
 You won’t expect to be a master.
-Mistakes and failures are part of the learning process.
+Mistakes and failures are part of creativity blocked.
 It’s easy to get caught up in the product- especially if your job involves creativity, so find time for play without having to worry about the end result.

 Relax, inspiration flows from play.
 Put on your favorite music and dance, recite Shakespeare sonnets to a tree, or doodle.
 Take some time to fool around and you will likely find yourself humming that new tune you were seeking or visioning your next project.